Skip to content

 Is the silicone implant secured with screws?

-When is mentoplasty indicated?
+When is mentoplasty recommended?

 What type of implant is used in mentoplasty?